 Margaritas are a long-time favorite summer beverage for both men and women.
-The Wild Thang version, with its multi-fruit and flavorings base, takes a little longer to prepare, but is well worth the effort.
+The Wild Thang version, with its multi-fruit and -flavorings base, takes a little longer to prepare, but it is well worth the effort.

 - 2 cups fresh watermelon, seeded and cubed

 - 1 cup fresh strawberries, washed and capped

 - 3 teaspoons banana extract

 - 3 tablespoons fresh lime juice

 - 4 tablespoons sugar